Skip to Content

 Can I use chicken breast?

-Absolutely, they do have less flavour than chicken thighs but work equally well in this recipe.
+Absolutely, they do have less flavour than chicken thighs, but they work equally well in this recipe.

 Cut them up to the same size as I recommend in the recipe and follow the rest of the instructions.